VeronicaG24/Assignment2_exp/README.md

 ----------------------
 Here are some possible improvements:

 * Although it has been possible to implement all the code related to the robot's actions in my_action.cpp file, a future implementation could aim at making the code more modular.
-To achieve this, three custom services could be implemented that, when invoked, activate or deactivate some robot behavior;
+To achieve this, it would be better to move the code related to the two *if statements* in the my_action.cpp file into separate functions; however, this could lead to delays during the code execution phase, since everything is executed within a callback.
 * As seen in the simulation video, it takes about 15 minutes to complete the search for all four markers.
 This is obviously computationally inefficient; a solution might be to perform a performance analysis using other SLAM algorithms, such as **KartoSLAM**, which uses a graph-based approach for map creation, thus minimizing cumulative error, which could be important in complex environments.
 Additionally, the graph-based approach allows for better trajectory optimization compared to **GMapping**.
 Of course, whether there can be an actual improvement with **GMapping** in our environment, we can only know by implementing it and analyzing its computational complexity.